3rd Street Rio Salado Projects

 Virtual Public Meeting: October 2021

-3rd Street, Rio Salado to Lincoln Connector
+3rd Street, Rio Salado to Jefferson Street Connector

 If funded and built, this project would provide a low-stress walking and biking connection between the north bank of the Rio Salado multi-use path into downtown Phoenix along the 3rd Street alignment.